 5. Companies that require continued capital investment

 Over the long term, shareholders make spectacular returns by buying businesses that are able to achieve extraordinary returns on capital.
 This leads to excess capital that the company can use to repurchase shares, pay a dividend to shareholders, or reinvest in further growth.
 Companies that constantly need to make additional capital investment to keep the business going are the antithesis of this ideal -- the main beneficiaries will be employees, management, suppliers, and government.
 In other words, everyone except shareholders.

 We use similar techniques at Inside Value.
 With every stock, we cautiously evaluate each of these factors -- focusing on competitive advantages, potential threats, the balance sheet, and anything we can glean from SEC filings -- to determine whether the business is likely to provide a solid return for shareholders in the future.
 In our initial recommendation of any company, we discuss the risks the company faces and provide updates when new risks appear on the horizon.
 By focusing on great businesses and understanding the potential risks of any company, we endeavor to achieve Buffett's first rule -- "Never lose money."
-To see the 50 or so companies we've identified, take a 30-day guest pass to Inside Value.
-There is no obligation to subscribe.
+To see the companies we've identified, take a 30-day guest pass to Inside Value.
+There's no obligation to subscribe.